-Y. Compare the data reported on Total Modal Operating Expenses data (F-30, line 15, column e), Actual Vehicle Revenue Mile and Passenger Miles Traveled (S-10, lines 12 and 20, column d) to comparable data for the prior report year and calculate the percentage change from the prior year to the current year.
-For actual VRM, PMT or OE data that have increased or decreased by more than 10%, or FG DRM data that have increased or decreased, interview transit agency management regarding the specifics of operatons that led to the increases or decreases in the data relative to the prior reporting period.
+Z. Compare the data reported on the FFA-10 form to comparable data for the prior report year and calculate the percentage change from the prior year to the current year.
+For actual VRM, PMT or OE data that have increased or decreased by more than 10%, or FG DRM data that have increased or decreased, interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.
 The auditor should document the specific procedures followed, documents reviewed, and tests performed in the work papers.
 The work papers should be available for FTA review for a minimum of three years following the NTD report year.
 The auditor may perform additional procedures, which are agreed to by the auditor and the transit agency, if desired.
 The auditor should clearly identify the additional procedures performed in a separate attachment to the statement as procedures that were agreed to by the transit agency and the auditor, but not by FTA.

 We compared vehicle revenue mile, passenger mile, and operating expense data reported on the current FFA-10 form to comparable data reported for the prior reporting period and calculated the percentage change for the two fiscal years and noted no increases or decreases greater than 10%.
-We also compared fixed guideway miles reported on the current FFA-10 form to comparable data reported for the prior reporting period and noted a decrease of about 7%.
-We interviewed the Service Development Planning Manager and were informed the decrease was due to the decrease in service.
+We also compared fixed guideway miles reported on the current FFA-10 form to comparable data reported for the prior reporting period and noted a increase of about 2%.
+We interviewed the Service Development Planning Manager and were informed the increase was due to detours from road construction during the fiscal year.